Make the IT Asset Security Circle Unbreakable

 The forgotten server

 It happens all too often- a server that was supposed to be decommissioned and catalogued as such was left to run unmonitored and maintained.
-Eventually, after years of staff turnover, it becomes known as the “do not touch” server for fear that some critical, albeit unknown, app or service relies on.
+Eventually, after years of staff turnover, it becomes known as the “do not touch” server for fear that some critical, albeit unknown, app or service relies on it.
 In one particular case, a global manufacturer suffered a virus that propagated across their network because a server was mistakenly checked off on a spreadsheet as having been decommissioned.
 The server was eventually located, sitting in a closet in a local field office in Europe, still connected to the network and running an operating system that had not been patched in eight years.
 This forgotten server was a prime target for exploits and wasn’t re-discovered until after it had introduced a virus into the rest of the network.
 Although IT records indicated this server was decommissioned, the reality was that it remained online and highly vulnerable to malicious code.

 How did it happen?